DryFHIR/dryfhir/INSTALL.md

 # Natively
-To get DryFHIR setup and running natively on your Linux machine.
-These instructions are guaranteed to work with Ubuntu 16.04 LTS.
+Use the following instructions to get DryFHIR setup and running natively on your Linux machine (these instructions have been tested on 16.04 LTS).

 ```bash
 # install postgresql and the plv8 extension